BlockhostOfficial/ddos-prot-mc-servers/README.md

 Locations: Dallas, LA, Reston, Secaucus, Amsterdam, London, and Maidenhead.

 ### For home hosting
-UK Location is available.
+More locations than OVH based services and new locations are popping out pretty fast which is great.

 ### For dedicated servers
-You could protect your PebbleHost UK dedicated server with CosmicGuard I guess?
+You can get a dedicated server from CosmicGuard in any location they have right now, setup time is 2 weeks and you get 50TB Bandwidth out of the box, it's also possible to upgrade to 10Gbit port.

 ### Pros
-- Custom-built 1Tbps DDoS Protection (EDIT: You get null routed if the attack is 500Gb or more)
+- Custom-built 1Tbps DDoS Protection
 - You are charged for what you actually use
 - Geyser Support

 ### Cons
 - Pretty expensive

-# Ausguard

-EDIT: It seems down at the moment, you can still join the discord: https://discord.gg/wZtJSCmqyy.
-Locations you get: Sydney, Melbourne, Perth, Brisbane, Adelaide, Auckland (New Zealand)

-It costs 10$ / month and you get unlimited bandwidth!

-### For dedicated servers
-You could protect your OVH dedicated server

-### For home hosting
-It's cheap and has more locations in Australia than MCShield

-### Pros
-- Many locations in this region
-- Great load balancing (I talked to the dev)
-- Unlimited bandwidth
-- The only alternative to MCShield which seems to be aimed at more professional servers

-### Cons
-- It's down at the moment!

 # For large networks
-DM me on discord and I can help you choose the best option.
+TCPShield or CosmicGuard or OVH/Tempest dedicated servers.
+DM ME for more.

 # Lowering the bandwidth usage
 - Lower view distance
 - set compression-level to 256 or lower in your velocity config, this will increase CPU usage at the cost of lower bandwidth usage (if you run without a proxy, set it in server.properties, but if you do run with a proxy, set it to -1 on all of your paper servers)
-- block some packets like 2b2t does in their queue (more on this soon)
+- block some packets like 2b2t does in their queue (more on this soon) (example: https://github.com/AlexProgrammerDE/PistonQueue/blob/main/src/main/java/net/pistonmaster/pistonqueue/bukkit/ProtocolLibWrapper.java)

 # Contact
 Discord: qbasty#0001